About the Department of Internal Medicine

 Today, the Department of Internal Medicine provides superior education and comprehensive primary and subspecialty patient care with the mission of improving the health and well-being of the community while preparing the physicians of tomorrow.

-Five subspecialty divisions within the department provide state-of-the-art consultation and outpatient care for patients with specific medical problems, including infectious disease, sleep disorders and diabetes.
+The subspecialty divisions within the department provide state-of-the-art consultation and outpatient care for patients with specific medical problems, including infectious disease, sleep disorders, kidney disease, hypertension, lung disease and diabetes.

 The division of internal medicine also specializes in primary care, general health assessments, and consultation for complex medical problems.
 Our residency programs are structured to work closely with faculty and staff within each division, conducting research and preparing our students to enter a career in internal medicine or to proceed to advanced training in a subspecialty.